adam-rms/website/src/pages/legal.md

 ## Common Preamble

 1. Please read this document carefully before accessing or using our website.
 By accessing or using any part of the site, you agree to be bound by these Terms of Service.
 If you do not agree to all the terms and conditions of this agreement, then you may not access the website or use any services.
 If these Terms of Service are considered an offer, acceptance is expressly limited to these Terms of Service.
 Any use of the term “Service”, “Website” or “We” refers to AdamRMS, its team and associated introductions unless expressly stated otherwise.
+1. These terms apply to the use of the AdamRMS website, and any associated services, including but not limited to the AdamRMS hosted dashboard, AdamRMS API, AdamRMS mobile app, and any other services provided by Bithell Studios Ltd. as part of AdamRMS.
 1. The headings used in this agreement are included for convenience only and will not limit or otherwise affect this document.
 1. AdamRMS is developed and distributed by Bithell Studios Ltd, a company registered in England and Wales, United Kingdom.
 1. Bithell Studios Ltd is registered at Companies House (№11918238), and registered with the Information Commissioner's Office with reference ZA741917.